kathleeng77/Climate-Analysis/README.md

 #### Analysis with @app.route

-Using the analysis in my ["climate-analysis" Jupyter Notebook](climate-analysis.ipynb), I created routes that could be run from the browser using Flask in a [Python file](app.py).
+Using the analysis in my ["climate-analysis" Jupyter Notebook](climate-analysis.ipynb), I created routes that could be run from the browser using Flask and routes in the ["app.py" Python file](app.py).

-* Note for future:  I want to improve this by allowing the user to input their date into a box that would then take them to the page with the results printed in a more understandable way.
+\times Note for future:  I want to improve this by allowing the user to input their date into a box that would then take them to the page with the results printed in a more understandable way.
 As of the latest push, the user must follow instructions to put the dates into the url themselves.

 ```python
 # import dependencies